flexera-public/policy_templates/operational/aws/total_instance_vcpus_forecast/README.md

 This policy has the following input parameters required when launching the policy.

 - *Region* - Name of the AWS Region to filter by.
 Example: 'US West (Oregon)'.
-Leave this blank for 'Organization' scope
+Leave this blank for 'Organization' scope.
 - *Lookback Months* - Number of months to lookback to generate forecast.
 - *Months to forecast* - Number of months in the future to forecast.
 - *Email addresses to notify* - A list of email addresses to notify.